 - We are the first European centre to have developed an animal model of diffuse brainstem glioma.

 - We systemically genetically sequence tumours in relapse.

-- Our investigators have developed a nanofiber fabric for local treatment of cancer.
+- Our investigators have developed a nanofibre fabric for local treatment of cancer.

 - We have 5 of our own approved clinical trials.

-- We are studying genetic diversity in developmental tumours through the sequencing of individual cells of certain types of tumours.
-This is a fundamental step to study the evolution of different tumour cells and improve knowledge of the complexity of these diseases.
+- We are studying genetic diversity within developmental tumours through the sequencing of individual cells from certain tumour types.
+This is a fundamental step in studying the evolution of the tumour's various cells and generating more knowledge of the complexity of these diseases.

 - In 2015 we started a personalised medicine programme based on massive DNA sequencing carried out by the Centre Nacional d’Anàlisi Genòmica (CNAG - National Centre for Genomic Analysis).